elizfbeth/RunRoutes/README.md

    - Directions API
    - Elevation API
 4. Create credentials (API Key)
-5. Restrict the API key to your domain (for production)
-6. Add the API key to your `.env` files
+5. Add the API key to your `.env` files

 The application will be available at:
 - Frontend: `http://localhost:3000`